Advanced Academic Programs (AAP)

 - Meeting the Needs of the Advanced Learner

-Level I: Grades K-6 – All students receive talent development lessons with critical and creative thinking strategies and AAP curriculum lessons.
+Access to Rigor (level I): Grades K-6 – All students receive talent development lessons with critical and creative thinking strategies and AAP curriculum lessons.

-Level II: Grades K-6 – Identified students receive AAP curriculum lessons in the general education setting in areas of academic strength.
+Subject Specific Advanced Differentiation (level II): Grades K-6 – Identified students receive AAP curriculum lessons in the general education setting in areas of academic strength.

-Level III: Grades 3-6 – Identified students receive AAP curriculum lessons in more than one academic content area.
+Part-Time Services (level III): Grades 3-6 – Identified students receive AAP curriculum lessons in more than one academic content area.
 The Advanced Academic Resource Teacher (AART) leads these lessons.
 Programming has increased depth and complexity in several content areas.

-Level IV: Grades 3-8 –Identified students receive AAP curriculum lessons full-time.
+Full-Time Services (level IV): Grades 3-8 –Identified students receive AAP curriculum lessons full-time.
 Programming has increased depth, complexity, and pace in all academic content areas.

 Any student may enroll in advanced courses in high school as long as they have met the course pre-requisites.

 Honors Classes: Any student who seeks academic rigor may enroll in honors courses.
 Students should consider taking honors courses in areas of strengths or interest.